Publication ethics and malpractice statement

 The Yearbook takes as a premise that authors and peer reviewers are familiar with the authors’ ethical principles and peer review ethical principles reflected in the abovementioned documents and the recommendations of the Committee.

 By submitting a manuscript the author confirms that he/she possesses author’s rights for it, as well as agrees to comply with the Criteria of Authorship and Authors’ Ethical Principles.

 The authors should ensure that they have written entirely original works.
 If the authors have used the work or a part of works of other authors, this has been appropriately cited or quoted.

-As part of its ethical code the Editorial Board of the Yearbook is bound by the principle of confidentiality regarding individual articles under review or in the process of publication, as well as their authors and peer-reviewers.
-The Editorial Board will require the same level of ethical awareness from it peer-reviewers.
+As part of its ethical code the Editorial Board of the Yearbook is bound by the principle of confidentiality regarding individual articles under review or in the process of publication, as well as their Authors and Reviewers.

 The Yearbook does not accept payments for publication.
 Any attempt by authors or other interested parties to offer such payment could result in rejection of the submitted manuscript.

 Published articles may not represent the point of view of the Founders, Editorial Council or Editorial Board.

 The Yearbook Authors should ensure that their works are entirely original works, and if the work and/or words of others have been used, this has been appropriately acknowledged.
 Authors may be asked to provide the raw data in connection with a paper for editorial review, and should be prepared to provide public access to such data, if practicable, and should in any event be prepared to retain such data for a reasonable time after publication.